Robin-Rathore/Client-to-Client-communication-using-server-Socket-Programming/README.md

 Clone the repository:

-bash

 git clone <repository-url>

 Running the Application

-    Compile the Server:

-    bash

-g++ -o server server.cpp
+Compile the Server: g++ -o server server.cpp

-Run the Server:
+Run the Server: ./server

-bash

-./server

-Compile the Client:

-bash

-g++ -std=c++11 -pthread -o socketclient socketclient.cpp
+Compile the Client: g++ -std=c++11 -pthread -o socketclient socketclient.cpp

-Run the Client:
+Run the Client: ./socketclient

-bash

-    ./socketclient

 You can open multiple instances of the client (up to 5 by default, configurable as needed) to simulate multiple users.

 Features